-In order to audit PART I, a minimum of fifty randomly selected Case Files from each of the three audited programs have been thoroughly audited, as noted in each segment below.
-These files are now completely computerized and are stored electronically.
+In order to audit PART I, a minimum of fifty randomly selected Case Files from each of the three audited programs have been thoroughly audited by Morrison and Company, as noted in each segment below.
+These files are completely computerized and are stored electronically.

 In order to audit PART II, all requisite indices and statistics, both annual and semi-annual, were evaluated by Morrison and Company.
-Individual BBB's do not maintain their own indices or statistics; rather, these indices and statistics are maintained by CBBB.
+Individual BBB AUTO LINE offices do not maintain their own indices or statistics; rather, these indices and statistics are maintained by CBBB.
 All information was shared with Morrison and Company in a timely, complete, and very functional fashion.